It’s an excellent time to consider mortgages in Portugal. The Portuguese housing market is extremely solid with good potential for future growth.

 - Purchase commitment (of the property you intend to buy)

-- Proof of your credit score in your home country (such as an Experian report in the UK)
+- Proof of your credit score in your home country (such as a ClearScore report if you’re from the UK)

 - Last three months of payslips